LAYOUTS INVITED TO 2023 SHOW

 DEMONSTRATIONS

-Well-known modeler Tony Wright will be showing off some of the best locomotive and rolling stock building in the hobby, principally involving soldering techniques.
+Well-known modeller Tony Wright will be showing off some of the best locomotive and rolling stock building in the hobby, principally involving soldering techniques.
 He will once again help visitors with his loco clinic and repair any ‘Dodgy’ mechanisms if he can for a donation to charity.

 http://www.coastaldcc.co.uk/index.php